Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: A Family of Integral Transforms

-where $c_n$ and $s_n$ are real-valued.
-The function $c_n$ cannot be uniquely determined from \eqref{eq:nGaussinv} as any odd, slowly-growing function can be added to it and the integration against the $n$-Gaussian would be unchanged.
-Similarly, $s_n$ must be orthogonal to the $n$-Gaussians for all $\omega\in\mathbb{R}$, otherwise the right side of \eqref{eq:nGaussinv} would become complex whereas the left side is pure real.
-These observations suggest that $s_n$ should be an odd function and that $c_n$ be even.
-We will refer to the even part of $\Phi_n$ as the integral operator defined by the real, even part of the kernel, and similarly we will refer to the odd part of $\Phi_n$ as the integral operator defined by the imaginary, odd part of the kernel.
-For now we will consider the even part of the transform, as it can be easily established from \eqref{eq:nGaussinv}.
-To determine $c_n$ uniquely we require that it be analytic so that it is given by a power series to further parallel Fourier theory.
+From this integral expression we can deduce some immediate consequences for $\varphi_n$.
+Without assuming evenness of $c_n$, it could not be uniquely determined from \eqref{eq:nGaussinv} as any odd, slowly-growing function can be added to it and the integration against the $n$-Gaussian would be unchanged.
+Additionally, $s_n$ must be orthogonal to the $n$-Gaussians for all $\omega\in\R$, otherwise the right side of \eqref{eq:nGaussinv} would be complex whereas the left side is pure real.
+These observations support assumption (c) for $\varphi_n$.
+For now we will consider $c_n$ as it can be easily established from \eqref{eq:nGaussinv}.

 \begin{defn} Let $n\in\mathbb{N}$, $l\in\mathbb{N}_0$ and